 Perhaps the biggest privacy step for VPN providers, however, is to develop a new approach to TOR.
 (What is TOR?)

 Currently, the most secure and private way to connect to the internet is to use a VPN and TOR together.
 Although slow, it’s expected that fast internet speeds will overcome this limit in the foreseeable future.
 TOR is becoming increasingly popular, so it makes sense to wrap both privacy methods into one.
+This approach can protect you from VPN hacking, which is not common, but still a possibility.

 Failure to adopt most (or all) of these things will see VPNs all but extinct in just a few years.
 And who knows what will happen to privacy after that?